Important Dates

 Prior to starting their clinical rotation in the first semester, nursing students MUST have completed:

-• A BLS CPR and First Aid certification for Health Care Providers (HCP).
+- A BLS CPR and First Aid certification for Health Care Providers (HCP).
 The Nursing Department will offer this course in December and the first 2 weeks of the winter semester before students begin their clinical rotation

-• Registration with the provincial licensing organization, the Ordre des infirmières et infirmiers du Québec (OIIQ)
+- Registration with the provincial licensing organization, the Ordre des infirmières et infirmiers du Québec (OIIQ)

-• Immunization Form – Vaccinations & tests required for Nursing students
+- Immunization Form – Vaccinations & tests required for Nursing students

 o Up to date Immunization according to Quebec protocol for Health Care Workers

-o Effective November 9, 2022, mandatory COVID vaccination and screening of unprotected workers and students in the health and social services sector is no longer required.
+o Mandatory COVID vaccination and screening of unprotected workers and students in the health and social services sector is no longer required.
 The Nursing department and hospitals highly recommend students be adequately vaccinated to provide protection against COVID, and ensure the safety of their colleagues, patients and vulnerable population.
-PCR screening is still in effect for individuals that present with COVID symptoms
+PCR screening is still in effect for individuals that present with COVID symptoms - A criminal background verification will be done by the individual hospitals to ensure that the student does not have a criminal record.

 Applicants should contact the Admissions Office if:

-• Lacking pre-requisites or seeking additional information on entrance requirements
+- Lacking pre-requisites or seeking additional information on entrance requirements

-• Pre-requisites taken more than five (5) years ago including a college DEC
+- Pre-requisites taken more than five (5) years ago including a college DEC

-• Applicant from outside of the province or country
+- Applicant from outside of the province or country

 Language Requirements